oscardoudou/devops-pipeline/README.md

 #### 2.2 Building jobs for iTrust
 iTrust2 is a Java application which has a set of unit tests.
 It needed for us to clone another repository and install it in our system.

-This step of the project is deemed to be the most challenging because of the fact that it needed us to setup a number of environment variables.
-The steps were followed in the documentation line by line to setup iTrust, yet the build kept failing somewhere or the other.

-Mysql was needed for this part of the project, which required us to go through the setting up of
+This step of the project is deemed to be the most challenging because of the lack of experience with maven projects.
+The developer guide had sufficient information, however, we faced build issues while setting up the database and getting the integration tests to run.
+The integration tests required a headless chrome to be installed along with setting up of time-zone which took us quite some time to figure out.

-Since it was the first time we were working with Maven, it took us a lot of time to setup the tool, especially getting used to its command lines.
 ### 3. Test scripts for checkbox.io
 The application didn't have any specific start and stop methods like we had in the Pipelines workshop, so figuring out how to start the checkbox service via pm2 required us to read the documentation and implementation guidelines of pm2.
 Mocha is a new testing framework for all of us, so learning how to write test scripts via Mocha also required a bit of research work.
 Once, when we were running the playbook on a fresh VM, the latest version of Mocha got installed -because the maintenance team had upgraded that 50 minutes before we played the tasks- which couldn't run with the current version of node.
 This taught us to always make sure that we put version numbers while installing modules from now onwards.